spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-postmoogle.md

 To use the bot, invite the `@postmoogle:example.com` bot user into a room you want to use as a mailbox.

-Then send `!pm mailbox NAME` to expose this Matrix room as an inbox with the email address `NAME@matrix.domain`.
+Then send `!pm mailbox NAME` to expose this Matrix room as an inbox with the email address `NAME@matrix.example.com`.
 Emails sent to that email address will be forwarded to the room.

 Send `!pm help` to the room to see the bot's help menu for additional commands.